ibexa/documentation-developer/docs/commerce/payment/payment_method_filtering.md

 In the `arguments` list provide a name of the payment method type, the way you want it to appear on the list of available payment method types, in the following example: `New Payment Method Type`.

-At this point a custom payment method type should be visible in the user interface.
+Now a custom payment method type should be visible in the user interface.

 ### Create voter for new payment method type

-Now, create a `NewPaymentMethodTypeVoter.php` file with the voter definition for your new payment method type:
+Next, create a `NewPaymentMethodTypeVoter.php` file with the voter definition for your new payment method type:

 ``` php
 [[= include_file('code_samples/front/shop/payment/src/src/lib/PaymentMethod/Voter/NewPaymentMethodTypeVoter.php') =]]